2025–26 Federation Cup (Bangladesh)

-The 2025–26 Federation Cup is the 37th edition of the tournament, the main domestic annual top-tier club football competition in Bangladesh organized by Bangladesh Football Federation (BFF).
-Ten participants are contest in the tournament.
-It's being played from 23 September 2025 to 10 April 2026.
+The 2025–26 Federation Cup was the 37th edition of the tournament, the main domestic annual top-tier club football competition in Bangladesh organized by Bangladesh Football Federation (BFF).
+Ten participants were contested in the tournament.
+It's was played from 23 September 2025 to 20 May 2026.

-Bashundhara Kings is the current champions having defeated Abahani Limited Dhaka by (5)1–1(3) goals penalties shootout in the final on 29 April 2025.
+Bashundhara Kings is the current champions having defeated Mohammedan SC by 3–2 goals in the final on 20 May 2026.

 Participating teams

-The following ten clubs are participating in the tournament.
+The following ten clubs were participated in the tournament.